shutterstock/p-map-iterable/README.md

 # Overview

-`@shutterstock/p-map-iterable` provides several classes that allow processing results of `p-map`-style mapper functions by iterating the results as they are completed, with back pressure to limit the number of items that are processed ahead of the consumer.
+`@shutterstock/p-map-iterable` provides several classes that allow processing results of `p-map`-style mapper functions by iterating the results as they are completed, with backpressure to limit the number of items that are processed ahead of the consumer.

 A common use case for `@shutterstock/p-map-iterable` is as a "prefetcher" that will fetch, for example, AWS S3 files in an AWS Lambda function.
 By prefetching large files the consumer is able to use 100% of the paid-for Lambda CPU time for the JS thread, rather than waiting idle while the next file is fetched.
 The backpressure (set by `maxUnread`) prevents the prefetcher from consuming unlimited memory or disk space by racing ahead of the consumer.